Would you like to learn how to prevent animal attacks while running? Then you’ve come to the right place.

 - Broadside display in an attempt to show off size.

-- Animal moving its ears, smacking the lips, and raising the hair on their hump.
+- Animals move their ears, smacking their lips and raising the hair on their hump.

 - Yes, a pissing contest.

 - Suppose it charges, sprint away.
 They often drop the chase after a few strides.

 - When attacked, climb a tree or head for the fence.
 It’s not the time to test your superpowers (not yet).

 Avoid Animal Attacks While Trail Running – The Conclusion

 Exploring the unknown while logging the miles is one of the greatest pleasures of being a runner.